gmitch215/gmitch/cv.md

 ## Sofware Development

 - Over **1,700** hours in total programming experience, including **1,100+** hours in Java and **350+** hours in Kotlin
-- Experience in many OOP and Functional languages, such as Java, Kotlin, C++, and JavaScript
+- Experience in many OOP and Functional languages, such as Java, Kotlin, C++, C, and JavaScript
-- Enjoy learning about various frameworks and APIs for future efficient development, such as Svelte, ElectronJS, the Spigot API, various Google JVM APIs, Kotlin Coroutines
-- Fan of JetBrains IDEs, such as IntelliJ IDEA and WebStorm where I make JVM, NodeJS, ElectronJS, SvelteKit, and other framework-related projects
+- Fan of JetBrains IDEs, such as IntelliJ IDEA and WebStorm where I make JVM, JS, and other framework-related projects

 ------------